vufind-org/vufind/themes/custom_tmpl/GETTING_STARTED.md

 ## Grunt

-After you make any changes to a themes LESS, you need to run the command `grunt less` in the command line.
+After you make any changes to a theme's LESS, you need to run the command `grunt less` in the command line.
 Make sure you have run `npm install` and have [installed the Grunt CLI](https://gruntjs.com/getting-started).
 For times when you're making a lot of changes, you can have Grunt watch for changes and compile LESS accordingly.
 To do this, start the command `grunt watch:less` in the command line.

 For SASS, you can run `grunt scss` and `grunt watch:scss`.